 Unlike ”whole turnover” financing, Selective Invoice Finance allows you to choose which invoices or debtors should be put forward for funding.
 You can then choose when and how much you wish to draw from the selected invoices so only fund your slow payers, you are only charged a percentage on the monies drawn, calculated daily.

-At Invoice Funding we have a team of consultants who specialist in invoice factoring finance.
+At Invoice Funding we have a team of consultants who specialist in finance facilities for business.
 The funding brokers can explain the process and search the market on your behalf to secure the best facility for your business needs. please feel free to complete the online enquiry from on our website and to understand the benefits of Invoice Finance and one of the team will contact you.